“The first and most important step towards success is the feeling that we can succeed.” – Nelson Boswell

 You know what it’s like, don’t you?

-You check off your to-do’s.
-You rush from one meeting to another.
-You schedule and reschedule to make things work.
+You check off your to-do’s and rush from one meeting to another.
+Then you schedule and reschedule to make things work.

-Even though you did everything you set out to do, at the end of the day, you still don’t feel successful.
+Even though you did everything you set out to do, at the end of the day, you’re still not feeling successful in life.
 Recognition?

 Instead of feeling proud and energized about your day – you feel tired and drained.

 Because let’s face it.
 Success doesn’t feel like running from place to place.
-Success doesn’t feel like constantly being behind.
-Success doesn’t feel like exhaustion and lack of time.
+It doesn’t feel like constantly being behind.
+And certainly not like exhaustion and lack of time.

 So, where did things go wrong?